Utility Irons vs. Hybrid Clubs: The Rumble of the Long Irons

 The tee shots and fairway shots performed the same.
 The hybrids had a higher trajectory and higher carry distance.
 The utility irons had a lower flight.
 They also carried shorter, but the shallower decent angle allowed for a good amount of roll out.
 The total distance was about the same, however the hybrid did travel a tad further.

 From the fairway hit, the utility irons were significantly harder to get airborne.
 When I hit full shots out of the rough, the hybrid performed better and came out much easier.
 The iron seemed to get tangled up in the grass.

 In shots hit low through trees or where I had to shape them, the utility iron outperformed the hybrid.
 I was able to pick the ball much better and move it to where I wanted it to go.
 I struggled to keep the hybrids down and would often keep the ball in the rough instead of advancing it back to the fairway, due to tree contact.

 Because of the general shape and club designs of irons and hybrids, I do not think we would see much variation with different club manufacturers.

 Overall, these are all better options than traditional long irons.
 But deciding which option is best?
 That is really going to come down to the golfer’s needs.
 If you play hard and firm courses, like links courses or play golf on windy days, the utility irons would work best.
 Golfers who have a more moderate swing speed or struggle with finding the center of the clubface would do better with the hybrid.
 If you are searching to unlock maximum distance or higher launch on the golf course, as well as ease of use, the hybrid club would work better.

-And if you’re still not sure which option is right for you, I or any other golf expert here at Curated can give you a hand.
+And if you’re still not sure which option is right for you, I or any other golf expert here at Curated are happy to give you a hand.